clift-labs/feralccf.github.io/docs/docs/intro.md

 # Feral Code Composition Framework (CCF)

-Introducing Feral CCF: Unleashing the Power of Code Composition
+Introducing Feral CCF: The Code Composition Framework for the misfits, the dropouts, the freaks

 In the fast-paced realm of software development, composing and integrating code components can often be a daunting and time-consuming task.
 As developers, we understand the need for a robust framework that simplifies code composition and empowers us to build exceptional software solutions effortlessly.